 - (17) Is there any benefit to children when their caretakers make it easy to infer what a word refers to (usually using visual or social cues)?
 How does this relate to the idea about talking about the "here and now"?
 (Hint: Is it easier or harder for visual and social cues to be present when the speaker is talking about the here and now?) - (18) How can temporal cues make word meaning visually salient?
 (Hint: Think about highly informative environments, and how causation is a clear visual signature.) - (19) What evidence is there that children's visual experience impacts their ability to learn the meaning of object words?
 (Hint: How does visual experience relate to children's first words?
 Are concrete items easier or harder to see than abstract items?
+What about how early children learn words for things that are often visually salient?
 Also, do children attend to as many objects as adults do?) - (20) English children often have a noun bias in their early vocabularies.
 What does that mean?
 Is it true only for English children?
 Is there any variation in how strong the noun bias is? - (21) One idea why children have a noun bias in their early vocabularies is that the meaning of nouns is easier to learn from observation than the meaning of verbs.
 What evidence do we have that this might be true? - (21) One of the reasons verbs may be more difficult to learn than nouns relates to the kinds of concepts that get packaged together in verbs.
 What are two different types of verbs that languages tend to use?
 Which does English tend to use?
 Which does Spanish tend to use? - (22) Snedeker & Gleitman (2002) explored three different kinds of information children might use to learn verb meaning.
 What were the three information kinds?
 When these information types were used individually, which was most effective at indicating verb meaning?
-Was there any benefit from using these multiple information sources together? - (23) Is there any evidence that the number of verbs children under age two know is related to their ability to learn new nouns? - (24) Can young children under the age of two use known words to help them figure out what unknown words in an utterance refer to, even if they don't understand syntax yet? - (25) Is there any evidence that children under the age of two are able to use function words (ex: determiners like the) to learn new words?
+Was there any benefit from using these multiple information sources together? - (23) Is there any evidence that the number of verbs children under age two know is related to their ability to learn new nouns? - (24) Can young children under the age of two use known words to help them figure out what unknown words in an utterance refer to, even if they don't understand syntax yet?
+(Hint: What about verbs like "crying"?
+Does children's performance differ if adjectives like "hungry" are used instead?) - (25) Is there any evidence that children under the age of two are able to use function words (ex: determiners like the) to learn new words?
 If so, which kind of new words?
-How young does the sensitivity seem to be present? - (26) Is there any evidence that two-year-olds rely more on linguistic cues than social cues like eye gaze when figuring out the referent of a noun? - (27) How can syntactic structure help a child figure out a word's meaning?
+How young does the sensitivity seem to be present? - (26) Is there any evidence that two-year-olds rely more on linguistic cues than social cues like eye gaze when figuring out the referent of a noun?

+- (27) How can syntactic structure help a child figure out a word's meaning?
 Give an example of this.
 (Hint: What's the difference in meaning for DIV in these utterances?
 "Look, a DIV!"
 "He's DIVing!"
-"That's a DIV kitty.")

-(28) Take a look at these examples from Sedivy's web activity 5.5 at http://sites.sinauer.com/languageinmind/wa05.05.html
+"That's a DIV kitty.") - (28) Take a look at these examples from Sedivy's web activity 5.5 at http://sites.sinauer.com/languageinmind/wa05.05.html